Nat-As/ramscrubber/README.md

 + You can make a crontab to run this script on startup or shutdown, ensuring a clean ram on startup, or cleared ram on shutdown as an added security feature.
 + man crontab
 ## About:
 I made this program when my computer kept crashing due to the ram being full.
-2GB of ram is not much in todays world, but this script gave my device slightly more usability.
-A better option would be to run a lighter operating system, but in cases where this is not possible, this script saves the day.
+2GB of ram is not much in today's world, but this script gave my device slightly more usability.
+A better option would be to run a lighter operating system, but if this is not possible, this script saves the day.